-- Methyl undec-10-enoate (CAS # 111-81-9) was used as a read-across analog for the target material ethyl 4-pentenoate (CAS # 1968-40-7) for the genotoxicity endpoints. - o The target material and the read-across analog are structurally similar and belong to a class of unsaturated aliphatic esters. - o The key difference between the target material and the read-across analog is that the target material has a shorter carboxylic acid chain and a slightly longer alcohol chain.
-Specifically, the carboxylic acid chain in the target material is 6 carbons shorter than that in the read-across analog, whereas the alcohol chain in the target material is one carbon longer than that in the read-across analog.
-The target and read-across materials share a terminal vinyl group.
-These structural differences are toxicologically insignificant. - o The target material is smaller in molecular weight compared to the read-across analog.
-In general, materials with smaller molecular weights are distributed faster in the circulation than materials with higher molecular weights; they are also excreted faster.
-The bioavailability and the reactivity of materials have a trade-off depending on their molecular weight.
-For the genotoxicity endpoint, the reactivity towards proteins and nucleic acids is the most important aspect of the materials.
-Both the target material and the read-across analog present similar sub-structure features, suggesting equivalent reactivity towards proteins and nucleic acids.
-Therefore, the selection of the read-across analog is appropriate for the genotoxicity endpoint. - o The similarity between the target material and the read-across analog is indicated by the Tanimoto score.
-Differences between the structures that affect the Tanimoto score are toxicologically insignificant. - o The physical-chemical properties of the target material and the read-across analog are sufficiently similar to enable a comparison of their toxicological properties. - o Differences are predicted for $J{max}$ , which estimates skin absorption. $J{max}$ for the target material corresponds to skin absorption $\leq 80\%$ and $J{max}$ for the read-across analog corresponds to skin absorption $\leq 40\%$ .
-While percentage skin absorption estimated from $J{max}$ indicates exposure to the substance, it does not represent hazard or toxicity.
-This parameter provides context to assess the impact of bioavailability on toxicity comparisons between the materials evaluated. - o According to the OECD QSAR Toolbox v4.2, structural alerts for toxicological endpoints are consistent between the target material and the read-across analog. - o There are no alerts for the target material and the read-across analog for the genotoxicity endpoint.
-Therefore, in silico alerts are consistent with data. - o The target material and the read-across analog are expected to be metabolized similarly, as shown by the metabolism simulator. - o The structural alerts for the endpoints evaluated are consistent between the metabolites of the read-across analog and the target material.
+- Methyl undec-10-enoate (CAS # 111-81-9) was used as a read-across analog for the target material ethyl 2-methyl-4-pentenoate (CAS # 53399-81-8) for the genotoxicity endpoint. - · The target material and the read-across analog are structurally similar and belong to a class of aliphatic esters. - The target material and the read-across analog share an ester functional group and a terminal vinyl substituent. - The key difference between the target material and the read-across analog is that the target material has a shorter unsaturated carbon chain on the carboxylic acid fragment by 5 carbons compared to the read-across analog.
+Moreover, the target material has an ethyl substituent on the alcoholic fragment whereas the read-across analog has a methyl substituent on the alcoholic fragment.
+This structural difference is toxicologically insignificant. - Similarity between the target material and the read-across analog is indicated by the Tanimoto score.
+Differences between the structures that affect the Tanimoto score are toxicologically insignificant. - The physical-chemical properties of the target material and the read-across analog are sufficiently similar to enable a comparison of their toxicological properties. - $^{\circ}$ Differences are predicted for J{max} , which estimates skin absorption.
+J{max} for the target material corresponds to skin absorption \leq 80%, and J{max} for the read-across analog corresponds to skin absorption \leq 40%.
+While percentage skin absorption estimated from J{max} indicates exposure to the substance, it does not represent hazard or toxicity.
+This parameter provides context to assess the impact of bioavailability on toxicity comparisons between the materials evaluated. - According to the OECD QSAR Toolbox v4.2, structural alerts for toxicological endpoints are consistent between the target material and the readacross analog. - The target material has a carcinogenicity alert by the ISS model.
+It is a structural alert for nongenotoxic carcinogenicity |Substituted n-alkylcarboxylic acids (Nongenotox).
+This is due to the methyl substitution on the 2 position relative to the carbonyl carbon.
+The read-across analog does not have such a substitution and therefore does not have a structural alert.
+Substances belonging to this chemical class are potentially reactive as peroxisome proliferators (PPs).
+PPs are a diverse group of chemicals, including hypolipidemic drugs, plasticizers, and herbicides, that were found to cause liver cancer when chronically administered to rats and mice.
+These chemicals are considered nongenotoxic agents, given generally negative results in genotoxicity assays.
+The mechanism by which these chemicals cause tumors is not fully understood.
+Peroxisome proliferator-activated receptor α (PPAR a) is thought to mediate most of the PP effects in the rodent liver.
+Two hypotheses have been proposed to account for PP-induced hepatocarcinogenesis in rodents: (i) increase in DNA damage through induction of oxidative stress and (ii) alteration of hepatocyte growth control by enhanced cell proliferation or decreased apoptosis.
+The data on the read-across analog confirm that the material poses no concern for genetic toxicity.
+Therefore, based on the structural similarity between the target material and the read-across analog, due to the lack of mechanistic data on the alkyl-substituted carboxylic esters, and the data for the read-across analog, the in silico alert is superseded by the data. - The target material and the read-across analog are expected to be metabolized similarly, as shown by the metabolism simulator. - The structural alerts for the endpoints evaluated are consistent between the metabolites of the read-across analog and the target material.